 May share similar symptoms with celiac disease, with improvement on a gluten-free diet.
 There should not be any villous atrophy.

 Tissue transglutaminase serology remains normal.
-CBC and iron levels also remain normal, because the condition does not induce malabsorption.
+CBC, iron, folate, B12, and vitamin D levels are typically within normal ranges, but may be deficient in a minority of patients.
 Small intestinal histology is normal.
 There is improvement of symptoms after 6 weeks (or less) on the gluten-free diet and recurrence with reintroduction of gluten.

 Use of this content is subject to our disclaimer